Slider0007/AI-on-the-edge-device/docs/API/Prometheus-OpenMetrics/_OVERVIEW.md

 ## Overview: Prometheus API
 ### Prometheus / OpenMetrics telemetry data

-A set of metrics is exported via the `/metrics` REST API endpoint (see REST API description for more detailed metric infos).
+A set of metrics is exported via the `/metrics` REST API endpoint (see also REST API description).
 The metrics can be scraped by Prometheus or any OpenMetrics specification compatilble software.<br>

 The metrics are provided in text wire format based on [OpenMetrics specification](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md)